top of page

 I've also, since childhood, written stories, but never completed a novel.
 Then in 2019 I re-read the Epic of Gilgamesh, and was deeply struck by Inanna, the goddess who slides through it as a secondary character.
 I wondered if I might be able to write Inanna an epic of her own, and the pandemic gave me the time and space to make a proper start of it.

-I left New Scientist early in 2024 to concentrate on my novels, and the third and final book of the Sumerians, Ninshubar, will be out very soon.
+I left New Scientist early in 2024 to concentrate on my novels, and the third and final book of the Sumerians, Ninshubar, has now been published.
+I'll post details here on my two new projects as soon as I am free to do so.

 I live in Dorset with my family and dog Argos, and in my free time I roam the fields around our home looking for prehistoric stone tools.
-I'm also interested in ice age art by the way and if you would like to join me on a tour of the ice age art caves of northern Spain in June 2025 please do.
-It's not cheap, but it's really an experience of a lifetime.
-All details here.
+I'm also interested in ice age art and if you would like to join me on a tour of the palaeolithic caves of northern Spain or France in 2026 please do let me know and I'll send you details when I have them.
+Please check your spam for replies to messages sent via this website.

-You can read recent interviews with me (on my publishing journey and research process) on Grimdark here, Fantasy Hive here and Ready Chapter 1 here.
+You can read interviews with me (on my publishing journey and research process) on Grimdark here and Fantasy Hive here.